IsolationKernel/Codes/README.md

-All software, where applicable, are under the Non-Commercial Use License.
+All IK related codes are under the Non-Commercial Use License.